tassiogomes/Coursera_Capstone/README.md

 ## Modeling

 ### Transform dataframa in only numerical and remove descriptive columns
-See more details on notebook
+See more details on the notebook

 ![hot_encoding](capstone_images/hot_encoding.JPG)